-Proposed use Land to which authorisation applies Express authorisation of short term casual use or occupation for: Social/ community events Land categorised as Sportsground, Park, General Community Use One-off or occasional community events such as markets One-off or occasional cultural, musical or entertainment events One-off or occasional festivals, events, ceremonies.
+Proposed use Land to which authorisation applies Express authorisation of short term casual use or occupation for: Sporting activities Land categorised as Sportsground, General Community Use Seasonal leases for field sports including sporting field(s), baseball diamonds and soccer, baseball and BMX amenities buildings (excluding public toilets) BMX activities, events, competitions and training Occasional and one-off field and court sporting competitions and training School sports carnivals Social/ community events Land categorised as Sportsground, Park, General Community Use One-off or occasional community events such as markets One-off or occasional cultural, musical or entertainment events One-off or occasional festivals, events, ceremonies.
 Licences for social/community events will provide for the temporary erection of food stalls, stages, seating and amusement rides Licenses for picnics and family gatherings of more than 40 people Commercial activities Land categorised as Sportsground, Park and General Community Use.
 Small-scale commercial uses which support the use of Colbee Park for sport, informal recreation, and social/community activities, such as football and BMX clinics, personal fitness training, and mobile food/beverage vans.
 Helicopter and hot air balloon takeoff/ landing Land categorised as Sportsground Authorisation is granted provided all other approvals such as use of restricted air space have been granted by the relevant authority.
 Such a licence may require the temporary erection of exclusion fencing or any other measure required to ensure public safety.
 Vehicle parking Land categorised as Sportsground, Park, General Community Use Collecting monies for parking, provided that all monies collected be used for the maintenance and/or upgrading of facilities at Colbee Park.
 Other short- term uses of community land Land categorised as Sportsground, Park, General Community Use Short term/temporary uses in the Local Government Act 1993 and the Local Government (General) Regulation 2005 including: playing of a musical instrument or singing for fee or reward engaging in a trade or business playing of a lawful game or sport delivery of a public address commercial photographic sessions picnics and private celebrations e.g. weddings, family gatherings filming sessions.
-A licence or other estate may be granted in order to allow a filming project to be carried out, whether or not the project is in accordance with the Plan of Management or is consistent with the core objectives or the categorisation of the land concerned. markets and / or temporary stalls including food stalls. corporate functions other special events/ promotions provided they are on a scale appropriate to the use of a district field/court sports area and park, and to the benefit and enjoyment of the local community. emergency purposes, including training, when the need arises.
+A licence or other estate may be granted in order to allow a filming project to be carried out, whether or not the project is in accordance with the Plan of